 2. Move – Don’t Exercise

-I’ve noticed this especially since our little one has had to be still over the last few days.
-Children don’t exercise but they are always moving.
-They don’t go to gyms or run endless miles but they sprint, climb, race, squat and do many other functional movements constantly.
+I noticed this especially when seeing how our little one had to be still (for once).
+Children don’t exercise but they are always moving!
+They don’t go to gyms or run endless miles but they sprint, climb, race, squat, and do many other functional movements constantly.

 Another thing kids don’t do for long periods of time (unless we make them) is sit.
-We now have science that shows just how bad sitting is and these problems don’t go down just because a person makes time for exercise.
-We have a one-year old.
-She has two speeds: full throttle and asleep.
-She plays hard and rests hard.
+We now have science that shows just how bad sitting is and these problems don’t go away just because a person makes time for exercise.
+Especially when our kids were toddlers, they had two speeds: full throttle and asleep.
+They played hard and rested hard.
 As adults, it is easy to be sedentary for a large part of the day, never get our heart rates up, and not move enough.

 Children are often excellent at showing emotion and very much in touch with how they feel.
 As adults we often learn to suppress or avoid emotions which can create stress.
 Certainly, children do have to learn to express emotion in a responsible way but we can learn a lot in the way they vividly feel and express their emotions.

-They don’t hold grudges.
+Children don’t hold grudges.
 If they are hurt/angry/sad, they cry.
 If they are happy, they smile or laugh.
 They are also masters of social interaction until we teach them not to talk to strangers.
 Babies are especially good at social interaction and I think that this is one of the reasons that people often gravitate to babies and talk to them.
 They listen to others when they talk.
 They watch how other people move.
-They respond with a smile when smiled at.
+They respond with a smile when someone smiles at them.